 In the late afternoon we will make our way back to the Samba.

-This morning we will make a wet landing on a small islet 200 meters off the coast of Santiago Island, Chinese Hat, named for its uncanny resemblance to a Chinese wide, cone-shaped hat.
+This morning we will make a wet landing on a small islet 200 meters (218 yards) off the coast of Santiago Island, Chinese Hat, named for its uncanny resemblance to a Chinese wide, cone-shaped hat.
 The snorkeling in the small turquoise channel is very active with sharks, sea lions, Galapagos Penguins, and rays.

 In the afternoon we will land on the north beach of Bartolomé Island.
 Here there is a small breeding colony of Galapagos Penguins along the golden beaches, which are also shared by Galápagos Sea Lions and Green Turtles.
 The impressive volcanic cone in the background, Pinnacle Rock, was created when expelled magma from an underwater volcano cooled and then exploded.
 This large rock was formed from thin basalt layers.
 Spotted Eagle Rays and Black-tipped and White-tipped Sharks can be seen from the beach.

 Red-footed Booby is one of three booby species likely to be found on this trip.